 - Absolute Sensors mimic its name by providing an absolute reading of its stimulus.
 For example, a thermistor always measures the exact, or absolute, temperature reading.

 - Relative Sensors provide measurement to a fixed or variable measurement.
-An example of a relative sensor would be a thermocouple, where the temperature difference is measured, not the actual temperature.
+For example, a thermocouple, where the temperature difference is measured, not the actual temperature.

 - Analog and Digital Sensors

-- Analog Sensors produce continuous analog output signals, proportional to its measurement.
-A few examples of analog sensors are: accelerometers, pressure sensors, light and sound sensors.
+- Analog Sensors produce continuous analog output signals, proportional to their measurement.
+These include accelerometers, pressure sensors, light, and sound sensors.

-- Digital Sensors (also known as electronic or electrochemical sensors) convert the data transmission, digitally.
-Examples include digital accelerometers, pressure and temperature sensors.
+- Digital Sensors (also known as electronic or electrochemical sensors) convert data transmission, digitally.
+Examples include digital accelerometers, pressure, and temperature sensors.

 - Miscellaneous Sensors

-- Of course, there are plenty of other types of sensors in the field and they would fall under the ‘other’ or miscellaneous category.
+- Of course, there are plenty of other types of sensors in the field.
 These include electric, biological, chemical, radioactive and more.

 Sensors, Sensors Everywhere

-As you can see, within the 5 classifications for sensors, there can be thousands of sensors available to choose from, ranging from the more common to the extremely rare.
+As you can see, within the 5 classifications for sensors, there are thousands of sensors to choose from, ranging from more common to extremely rare.

-The most common sensors are typically used for measuring physical properties such as temperature, heat, conduction etc. Here are a few examples of these commonly used sensors:
+The most common sensors are typically used for measuring physical properties such as temperature, heat, conduction etc:

 - Temperature Sensor